 diskutil appleRAID enable mirror <device name for “Server HD”>

+.
 Mac OS X will convert the existing “Server HD” volume into a RAID 1 mirror with only one member.
-From what I can tell, this process is instantaneous and takes effect immediately. - Use the
+From what I can tell, this process is instantaneous and takes effect immediately. -

-diskutil listcommand again to get the device name for the new RAID set.
-On my system, it was referenced asdisk9, but this will vary from system to system. - Next, add the second hard disk as a member to the RAID 1 set:
+command again to get the device name for the new RAID set.
+On my system, it was referenced asdisk9

 diskutil appleRAID add member <device name for second hard disk> <device name for RAID set>

-For example, on my system the second hard disk was actuallydisk0s2and the RAID set wasdisk9, so the command looked like this:
+.
+For example, on my system the second hard disk was actuallydisk0s2

 And that should do it!
 Mac OS X will add the second drive to the RAID 1 set and begin the rebuilding process.
 If you do this right after unboxing your new Mac Mini, it will minimize the amount of time required.